junsoukchoi/zipbn/README.md

 * `ZIPBNfunctions.R` includes functions needed to implement the parallel-tempered Markov chain Monte Carlo (MCMC) algorithm for ZIPBN that is described in the paper.
 * `zipbn_zero25pct.R` and `zipbn_zero75pct.R` implement our parallel-tempered MCMC algorithm and run  it on simulations with ~25% and ~75% zeros, respectively.
-* `ods_zero25pct.R` and `ods_zero75pct.R` implement ODS algorithm of [Park &  Raskutti, 2015](https://papers.nips.cc/paper/5896-learning-large-scale-poisson-dag-models-based-on-overdispersion-scoring.pdf) and run it on simulations with ~25% and ~75% zeros, respectively.
+* `ods_zero25pct.R` and `ods_zero75pct.R` implement the OverDispersion Scoring (ODS) algorithm of [Park &  Raskutti, 2015](https://papers.nips.cc/paper/5896-learning-large-scale-poisson-dag-models-based-on-overdispersion-scoring.pdf) and run it on simulations with ~25% and ~75% zeros, respectively.
-* `mrs_zero25pct.R` and `mrs_zero75pct.R` implement MRS algorithm of [Park & Park, 2019](http://proceedings.mlr.press/v89/park19a/park19a.pdf) and run it on simulations with ~25% and ~75% zeros, respectively.
+* `mrs_zero25pct.R` and `mrs_zero75pct.R` implement the Moment Ratio Scoring (MRS) algorithm of [Park & Park, 2019](http://proceedings.mlr.press/v89/park19a/park19a.pdf) and run it on simulations with ~25% and ~75% zeros, respectively.

 ## Pre-trained Models